oliverklee/ext-realty/Documentation/Tutorial/UpgradingFromVersion2To3/Index.rst

 Upgrading from version 2.x.y to 3.x.y
 #####################################

 #.
-Note: The separate image thumbnail have been removed.
+Note: The separate image thumbnails have been removed.

 #.
 Note: The image position setting has been removed.
 If you are using
    a customized HTML template, please remove the IMAGES\_POSITION\_* subparts.